 After your arrival in Kathmandu, our representatives at the airport will transfer you to your hotel and help you with checking in.

 The flight from Kathmandu to Lukla is 40 minutes of pure mountain experience until we reach the Tenzing-Hillary Airport.
 Our trek begins in Lukla as we descend towards the Dudh Koshi River before following the trail leading to Namche Bazaar.

 The trek to Namche Bazar is a steep climb through forests of rhododendron around the Sagarmatha National Park.
 After crossing several suspension bridges and four hours of walking we reach the Sherpa market of Namche Bazaar.

-Two days of rest in Namche Bazaar helps us in acclimatisation and prepares us for our journey ahead.
+Two days of rest in Namche Bazaar helps us in acclimatization and prepares us for our journey ahead.
 Namche, the trading capital of the Khumbu region was once the trading grounds of Tibetan Salt.
 Even today we can see Tibetans selling rugs, clothing, salt and dried meat in the region.
-Namche is believed to be one of the best places on earth to see the sun rise and set between the snow clad Himalayas.
+Namche is believed to be one of the best places on earth to see the sun rise and set between the snow-clad Himalayas.

 From Namche, we follow the trail towards the national park headquarters.
 Soon the route to Tengboche becomes visible above Namche and we see the famous Tengboche monastery surrounded by the majestic Himalayan peaks.